+The animals are oppressed by a drunken, tyrannical master.
 This is the first situation we come across, so we're thinking it's the initial one.
 It's also fairly static, and we get the sense things have been this way for a long time.
 Sounds like we need something new and exciting to set the story in motion.

-They had the Rebellion, so they should be all set.
-Right?
+The Rebellion is sorted, so now it's an animal paradise, right?
 Wrong.
-Like any good novel, complications soon arise.
 Turns out, these new leaders?
 Not so great.
 That whole equality business?
 Not really happening.
-Things are getting complicated.

 With all those bloody (literally bloody, not a slang British adjective) creatures and exclamation points running around, we're feeling the climax full force: the humans attack Animal Farm, blowing up their newly restored windmill.
 Things are looking pretty grim for our intrepid heroes.

 Just how far will Napoleon and his crew go?
 Really far.
 After workhorse Boxer starts fading out, the suspense is so high that even stoic Benjamin freaks out.
 We were biting our fingernails all the way through the chasing of the truck down the road scene.
 (Which made it difficult to turn the pages.)